6 Common Accounting Mistakes that FBA Sellers Make

 If you want to build a viable business for the long haul, it is worth considering establishing a brand and selling through more than one channel.
 That’s usually opening up your own shop through an eCommerce platform like Shopify.

-In sum, running a profitable FBA business is hard enough as it is.
+In summary, running a profitable FBA business is hard enough as it is.
 These six tips will help you gain confidence in your business finances and make the process a little easier.